Dragut: Beylerbeyi of the Mediterranean

 Following this victory, Suleiman appointed Turgut Beylerbeyi (Chief Regional Governor) of the Mediterranean Sea.

-In May 1553 Turgut Reis set sail from the Aegean Sea with 60 galleys, captured Crotone and Castello in Calabria, and from there marched inland.
+In May 1553, Turgut Reis set sail from the Aegean Sea with 60 galleys, captured Crotone and Castello in Calabria, and from there marched inland.
 Later he landed on Sicily and sacked most of the island until stopping at Licata for replenishing his ships with water.
-Afterwards he assaulted Sciacca and Modica in southern Sicily.
-From there he went to the island of Tavolara and to Sardinia, later headed towards Porto Ercole and landed on the coast, before setting sail towards Elba, where he captured Marciana Marina, Rio and Capoliveri.
+In August 1553, he sacked the island of Pantelleria.

 From there he sailed to Corsica and took Bonifacio and Bastia on behalf of France, then ally of the Ottoman Empire, which paid him 30,000 gold ducats for the expense of ammunition in the conquest.
 Leaving Corsica, Turgut Reis returned to Elba and attempted to capture Piombino and Portoferraio, but eventually gave up and captured the island of Pianosa and recaptured the island and castle of Capri (previously captured by Barbarossa back in 1535) before returning to Istanbul.

 In 1554 he sailed from the Bosphorus with 60 galleys and passed the winter in Chios.
 From there he sailed to the Adriatic Sea and landed at Vieste near Foggia, capturing and sacking the city, killing 5000 of its inhabitants.
-He then sailed towards Dalmatia and bombarded the port of Ragusa (Dubrovnik), capital of the maritime Republic of Ragusa.
-In August 1554 he landed at Orbetello and raided the coasts of Tuscany.

-The following year, in July 1555, he landed at Capo Vaticano in Calabria, and from there marched to Ceramica and San Lucido, bombarding these cities, before capturing Paola and Santo Noceto.
-He then sailed to Elba and captured the city of Populonia before assaulting Piombino.
-From there he sailed to Corsica and ransacked Bastia, taking 6000 prisoners.
-He later assaulted Calvi before setting sail towards Sardinia and bombarding the ports of that island.
-From there he turned towards Liguria and landed at Ospedaletti, capturing the city and the coastline around it.
-He later landed at San Remo before returning to Istanbul.